Developer User Group 2014 Survey results

 Role in purchasing?

-Finally, a question we can use when discussing with sponsors is what role people have in purchasing.
-Here there is some influence or none.
+Finally, a question we can use when discussing with sponsors: what role people have in purchasing.
+Here, the results show some influence—or none.

 - None: 37%